Israeli far-rightist vows to impose order under new Netanyahu government | Law-Order

 Israeli far-rightist vows to impose order under new Netanyahu government

-Ben-Gvir was responding to the latest violence, in which police said a Palestinian stabbed an officer in Jerusalem's Old City and was shot dead.
-Earlier, Israeli troops killed a Palestinian during a confrontation in the occupied West Bank.
+"The time has come to impose order here.
+The time has come for there to be a landlord," tweeted Itamar Ben-Gvir of the far-right Religious Zionism party, Likud's likely senior partner.
+He was responding to the stabbing reported by Jerusalem police.
+In the West Bank, troops killed an Islamic Jihad militant and a 45-year-old man in a separate incident, medics said.
+Queried on the latter death, the army said it opened fire when Palestinians attacked them with rocks and petrol bombs.

 A West Bank settler and former member of Kach, a Jewish militant group on Israeli and U.S. terrorist watchlists, Ben-Gvir wants to become police minister.
+Israeli media, citing political sources, said the new government may be clinched by mid-month.
+Previous coalitions in recent years have had narrower parliamentary majorities that made them vulnerable to no-confidence motions.

-However, with Netanyahu still not officially confirmed as prime minister, it is still unclear what position he might hold in a future government.
-Though Netanyahu has vowed to serve all citizens, his ascendancy has set off worries among the 21% Arab minority and centre-left Jews - and especially among Palestinians whose U.S.-sponsored statehood talks with Israel broke down in 2014.
+With Netanyahu still not officially confirmed as prime minister, it was still unclear what position Ben-Gvir might hold in a future government.
+Since the election, both men have pledged to serve all citizens.
+But Ben-Gvir's ascendancy has stirred alarm among the 21% Arab minority and centre-left Jews - and especially among Palestinians whose U.S.-sponsored statehood talks with Israel broke down in 2014.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)